The Bike Kitchen

 Paths For All – Smarter Choices, Smarter Places Programme

+The Bike Kitchen ran four rounds of the very successful Fix Your Own Bike classes in 2019.
+The fifth round of classes planned for April/May had to be postponed, but we hope to run it later in 2020.
 The classes are free and cover basic bike maintenance from bike setup, diagnosing issues and puncture repair, to adjusting and repairing gears and brakes.
 You will learn how to check your bike is roadworthy and acquire the skills to deal with most common repairs, helping you to keep your bike on the road and save you money.

 One happy cyclist had this to say after the course “The course was so helpful, and Jamie explains things really well.
 I feel like I’ve got the confidence to try and maintain my bike on my own, whereas before everything was a mystery.”